Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Real chicken

 Iams is a popular brand of pet food and has been around since 1946.
-Iams is known for producing high-quality, protein-based products and formulating recipes that target specific needs and activity levels.
-Real chicken is the first ingredient in this formulated dry kitten food designed for nursing mothers and kittens, followed by omega-3, prebiotics, DHA, and vitamin E. It’s 100% balanced and complete and omits any artificial preservatives.
-This cat food comes in a 3.5, 7, or 16-pound bag for a reasonable price.
+It is known for producing high-quality, protein-based products and formulating recipes that target specific needs and activity levels.
+Real chicken is the first ingredient in Iams Proactive Health Kitten Dry Cat Food, which is designed for nursing mothers and kittens, and it is followed by omega-3, prebiotics, DHA, and vitamin E. It’s 100% balanced and complete and omits any artificial preservatives.
+This cat food comes in a 3.5-, 7-, or 16-pound bag for a reasonable price.

-Some cat owners state their cats won’t eat this food.
+Some cat owners state that their cats won’t eat this food.

 Pros